Cyclone-Labs/tudelft_rl_sim2sim/README.md

 6. Run inference in drake: `uv run python test_controller_drake.py`
 7. Open localhost:7000 in a web browser to look at the visualization.
 Once you're ready to start it, go back to your terminal window and press enter to start the experiments

+# Running validation and looking at the visualization
+1. pip install rerun-sdk
+2. run src/delft/validate.py
+3. run `rerun` and open the generated rrd file

+It also should be possible to have validate.py open rerun directly instead of having to save/load the file, feel free to modify the code to do that.